assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft4.md

 On the application layer, a simple request-reponse exchange occurs.
 The client sends the application data: 0x010505050505 and the same bytes are echoed back by the server.

+No timestamps are used, neither by the server nor the client.
+The Time fields of the messages are all set zero.

     ======== ExampleSessionData ========

     Example session data for Salt Channel v2.